-Students electing to enter the Painting Division will be assigned each semester to studios in Life Painting (12 hours per week/6 credits), Portrait painting (12 hours per week/6 credits), Life drawing (3 hours per week/1.5 credits), and Composition (3 hours per week/1.5 credits).
+Students electing to enter the Painting Division will be assigned studios in Drawing, Life and Portrait painting.
 They are encouraged to pursue special projects and to emphasize individual explorations in style, medium and content under the critical guidance of the Faculty.
-It is expected that students will complete at least two semesters in the Intermediate studios before they begin Independent Study or apply for a private studio.
+It is expected that students in the Painting Division will complete at least two semesters in the open studios before they apply for advanced status and assignment to an individual studio.
+Upon recommendation of the Faculty.
+Advanced Painting students may be privileged to work in individual studios.